apokhrel7/FightBros/README.md

-# SENG-513-Assignment2: Fight Bros
+# Fall 2023 SENG-513-Assignment 2: Fight Bros

-Name: Anish Pokhrel
+By Anish Pokhrel

 ## Game Overview:
-*Fight Bros* is a two player fighting game made in HTML and CSS.
-In the next assignment, I will implement functionality to this game making it playable.
+*Fight Bros* is a two player fighting game made in HTML, CSS, and JavaScript.
+In the previous version (Part 1) I implemented a basic overview and layout of the game without utilizing any functionality.
+In this assignment (Part Two), the functionality for the game has been fully implemented.

 ### Target Platform
-This game is desgined for desktop.
+This game is desgined for use in desktop.

 ### Game Genre
 Strategy fighting, competition, action, multiplayer.